akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “He has something to live for,” Godfrey said.
 “We all do.”

 She did not ask what he meant.
 She thought she knew.

+---

+## Respite and Some Advice

+On the final day, the Hall was a furnace of frantic industry.
+The air was thick with the scent of rendering fat and the sharp, rhythmic *thwack* of cleavers on oak.
+Even the children were put to work, gathering spring flowers to decorate the hall.

+Beatrice’s hands were stained a dull, bruised green from the sage and hyssop she had been pounding for the feast-bread.
+The bread dough—a simple, honest lump of flour, water, and the old starter her mother had kept for years—was finally set to rise in the cool of the pantry, leaving her a throbbing head and too many thoughts.

+The relentless scrape of sand on stone as the scullions scrubbed the floors, the shout of the cook, the clatter of iron pots—it was all too much.
+She needed air.
+She needed a walk.

+She slipped out the side door, past the woodpile, and took the path toward the village.
+The blacksmith had asked her for a salve for a burn; Beatrice had promised to bring it.
+A small errand, a reason for some silence without feeling guilty or lazy.

+The laneway was unusually quiet since most villagers were already helping gladly up at the hall.
+The autumn sun was pale, the shadows long.
+She delivered the salve, exchanged a few pleasant words, and turned back towards the hall.

+Goosie had followed her, as always.
+The bird was tired from the day's activity so waddled over and settled under the wooden bench seat by Beatrice's favourite tree—the one by St. Peter's.

+“Little lady!”
+A distant cheerful voice was followed by a warbling whistled tune.
+The priest was rounding the corner of his small wattle-and-daub cottage, which sat in the lee of the church's chancel.
+He was an old man, older than her father, his face carved by wind and prayer.

+Behind him, near the low stone wall of the churchyard, his straw skeps—the conical bee-hives—hummed with more activity than even Stanwey hall.
+The late August sun had turned the air golden, and the bees darted amongst the fading clover and the last of the wild thyme, desperate to fill their combs before the first frost.

+*Little lady.* The priest had always called her that since childhood and had no intentions to change now she was growing up.
+Beatrice sank gratefully onto the wooden bench seat that had stood beneath the tree's deep evergreen canopy for longer than she could remember.

+The old man stopped while he wiped his hands on a rough linen apron, his eyes crinkling.
+“I've a jar of fresh honey if you'll wait a moment.
+My other ladies have been busy with the heather on the heights; it’s dark and thick as treacle this year.”

+He noticed Goosie in her usual place under the seat.
+“That goose has more sense than some humans I could mention.
+You look as though you’ve been carrying the world on your shoulders, child,” he said.

+Beatrice didn’t open her eyes at first.
+“Only bread on the oven peel, Father.”

+“Well met,” the priest chuckled and joined her in the cool.
+“Oh, my old bones do need a sit down.
+Now then, tell me all about this man of yours—the king’s son.”

+“I did not choose it,” she said, finally looking up.

+“Well, I supposed that much.”
+The priest’s face was kind, but his eyes were sharp.
+“How did it come about?
+I know that you had to take poor Goosie up to the castle.”

+Beatrice drew a deep breath.
+“Sooth.
+The king made a vow.
+Godfrey shall marry the next pure maid to walk through that door.
+I walked in—stumbled in—and now my life is no longer my own.”

+She sighed and turned to face him.
+“Is that what God wants?
+Is that a good marriage?”

+The priest was silent, his focus elsewhere, though watching Goosie pick at a stray blade of grass.
+“What is it you truly fear?” he asked.
+“The man, or the loss of what you have?”

+Beatrice looked down at her hands.
+“My father.
+He is old, and not well.
+If I leave, who will care for him?
+I am all he has.”

+The priest nodded slowly.
+“That is a true fear, and a heavy one.”
+He was quiet for a moment.
+“Yet I have heard that the king promised provisions?”

+“Aye, I did forget that: A larder, a reeve, a cook, all at no cost to us.
+That is sooth.”

+”And I have seen the young man helping your father, even when you are absent.
+He does not seem eager to cast your father aside.”

+Beatrice frowned.
+“You have seen him?”

+“I have eyes, child.
+And ears.
+And for these I thank our God often.”

+The priest smiled.
+“The King of Engliand’s son mended the goose pen.
+He helped the blacksmith fix his bellows.
+He sat with your father by the gate in the evening while waiting for you.
+He even made sure your father's favourite cakes didn't burn.
+Those are not the acts of a man who means to steal your home.”

+“He is trying to be kind,” she admitted.

+“Then perhaps your fear is not of him, but of change.”
+The priest leaned forward.
+“Is he cruel?
+Does he mock you?
+Does he treat servants with contempt?”

+“No.”

+“Is he detestable?”

+She thought of Godfrey standing apart while she wept, giving her space, not reaching out.
+She merely shook her head, upset by the recollection.

+The priest nodded.
+“Then the king’s vow is a chain, but it is not a prison.
+You cannot escape the betrothal without great cost—scandal, your father’s suffering.
+Yet you can choose how you enter it.
+Watch the man.
+Judge his character.
+Walk with your eyes open.
+Since he listens, clear with him how you see things.”

+“But *how* will I know for certain?” she asked.

+“You will know,” the priest said, rising and patting the bark of the great tree, “*when you are no longer afraid of the answer*.
+Now, let me get you that honey.”

 ![Chapter](Goose_Bride-goosemark-cut_small.png)